DonStroganotti/rbuf/README.md

 # rbuf - Lock-Free Ring Buffer

-A high-performance, lock-free ring buffer implementation in Rust designed for concurrent access patterns.
+A high-performance, lock-free ring buffer implementation in Rust designed for concurrent access where potential loss of intermediate data is not an issue.

 ## Features

 - **Thread-Safe**: Uses atomic operations for synchronization without mutexes
-- **Lock-Free**: No blocking operations, uses spin-waiting for contention resolution
+- **Spin-Based**: Uses busy-waiting for contention resolution
 - **Memory Efficient**: Pre-allocated slots with fixed memory usage

 ## Usage